Aguirre, the Wrath of God: Screenplay

-Herzog wrote the screenplay "in a frenzy", and completed it in two-and-a-half days.
+Herzog wrote the screenplay "in a frenzy" in two-and-a-half days.
 Much of the script was written during a 200 mi bus trip with Herzog's football team.
 His teammates got drunk after winning a game and one vomited on several pages of Herzog's manuscript, which he immediately threw out the window.
-Herzog claims he cannot remember all of what he wrote on these pages.
+Herzog claims that he cannot remember what he wrote on these pages.

 The screenplay was mostly shot as written, with only minor differences.
 In an early scene in which Pizarro instructs Ursúa to lead the scouting team down the river, in the script, Pizarro mentions that in the course of the expedition Ursúa could possibly discover what happened to Francisco de Orellana's expedition, which had vanished without a trace years before (see "Historical Accuracy" section).
 Later in the screenplay, Aguirre and his men find a boat and the long-dead remains of Orellana's soldiers.

-Further down the river, they discover another ship lodged in some tree tops.
+Further down the river, they discover another ship lodged in the treetops.
 In the screenplay, Aguirre and others explore the boat but find no sign of Orellana or his men.
 Herzog ultimately eliminated any such references to Orellana's expedition from the film.
 The sequence with the boat caught in the upper branches of a tree remains, but as filmed it seems to be simply a hallucinatory vision.